olipemil/cogito-website/tutorial/index.md

     </div>
 </div>

-**Use COGITO for COHP/COOP projected band structure** The accurate TB model from COGITO allows for calculation of COHP energies which nearly perfectly reflect the true DFT values.
+**Use COGITO for COHP/COOP projected band structure**<br>
+The accurate TB model from COGITO allows for calculation of COHP energies which almost perfectly reflect the true DFT values.
-This can be used to rigorously trace back the crystal chemical origins of electronic structure!
+This can be used to confidently and precisely trace back the crystal chemical origins of electronic structure!

 Any COHP requires specifying two sets of orbitals.
 The bonds between any orbital in set 1 with any orbital in set 2 is included in end COHP.